Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-Now, the equivalent sub-keys in Table~\ref{tab:equ_keys} are all known except the permutation index $\bm{S}_1$.
-So, one can recover the permuted image $\{\bm{I}^{\star}_{r}, \bm{I}^{\star}_{g}, \bm{I}^{\star}_{b}\}$ from any cipher-image $\{\bm{I}'_{r}, \bm{I}'_{g}, \bm{I}'_{b}\}$.
-Additionally, the corresponding plain-image $\{\bm{I}_{r}, \bm{I}_{g}, \bm{I}_{b}\}$ is available for the attacker under the chosen-plaintext attack.
-In this case, MPPS is degenerated to a permutation-only cipher.
-The cracking of such cipher has been studied in depth in Refs.~\cite{Lcq:Optimal:SP11,Cqli:Scramble:IM17}, in which the general method given in \cite{Lcq:Optimal:SP11} is to use an optimization method based on multi-branch tree.
-In such way, the cryptanalyst only needs to select $\lceil\log_{256}(3L)\rceil$ special plain-images to break the permutation part of MPPS, where $\lceil x \rceil$ returns the nearest integers more than or equal to $x$.

-In all, the whole equivalent key of MPPS can be successfully recovered with only $\lceil \log_{256}(3L) \rceil + 4$ chosen plain-images and the corresponding cipher-images.
+Up to now, the equivalent sub-keys shown in Table~\ref{tab:equ_keys} are all known except for the permutation index $\bm{S}_1$.
+So, one can recover the permuted image $\{\bm{I}^{\star}_r, \bm{I}^{\star}_g, \bm{I}^{\star}_b\}$ from a cipher-image $\{\bm{I}'_r, \bm{I}'_g, \bm{I}'_b\}$.
+Additionally, the corresponding plain-image $\{\bm{I}_r, \bm{I}_g, \bm{I}_b\}$ is accessible for the attacker under the scenario of a chosen-plaintext attack.
+In this process, MPPS is degenerated to a position permutation-only encryption scheme, whose security performance has been studied in depth in \cite{Lcq:Optimal:SP11,Cqli:Scramble:IM17}.
+Using the sub-optimal attacking method based on multi-branch tree proposed in \cite{Lcq:Optimal:SP11}, it only needs to select $\lceil\log_{256}(3L)\rceil$ special plain-images to attack the position permutation part of MPPS, where function $\lceil x \rceil$ returns the smallest possible integer value which is greater than or equal to the argument $x$.
+In all, the whole equivalent secret key of MPPS can be successfully recovered with only $\lceil\log_{256}(3L)\rceil+4$ chosen plain-images and the corresponding cipher-images.